-- submit a request for nullification (see Appendix O) must do so within five (5) business days of the examination date. - outline their grounds for nullification, and must include an original, medical report that attests to the health impairment that occurred during the CDRE. - report must be signed by an appropriate health professional.
+- submit a request for nullification (see Appendix O) within ten (10) business days of the examination date. - outline the grounds for nullification, and include an original, signed medical report that attests to the impaired health status.
+Ensure that the report is signed by an appropriate health professional.
 This professional must be registered to practice in their province, and they must have assessed the candidate and attest to the impaired health status and capacities.
-The health professional must be regulated and be qualified to diagnose the illness. - include the \$75 + applicable taxes with your request for nullification.
+The health professional must be regulated and be qualified to diagnose the illness. - If the request for nullification is not due to illness, include evidence to support the personal circumstances that impacted capacity.
+Include the \$75 + applicable tax with your request for nullification.

-The regulatory body will acknowledge the nullification request from the candidate within five (5) business days of receiving the request and confirm that the request has been forwarded to the Alliance of Canadian Dietetic Regulatory Bodies Appeals Committee.
+The regulatory body will acknowledge the nullification request from the candidate within ten (10) business days of receiving the request and confirm that the request has been forwarded to the Alliance Appeals Committee.